aisingapore/PeekingDuck/docs/source/include/data_type.rst

    containing the image data in BGR format.

 .. |keypoints_def| replace:: A NumPy array of shape :math:`(N, K, 2)` containing
    the :math:`(x, y)` coordinates of detected poses where :math:`N` is the number of detected poses, and :math:`K` is the number of individual keypoints.
 Keypoints with low confidence scores (below threshold) will be replaced by ``-1``.

 .. |keypoint_conns_def| replace:: A NumPy array of shape :math:`(N, D', 2)`
-   containing the `x, y` coordinates of adjacent keypoint pairs. :math:`D'` is the number of valid keypoint pairs where both keypoints are detected.
+   containing the :math:`(x, y)` coordinates of adjacent keypoint pairs.
+   :math:`D'` is the number of valid keypoint pairs where both keypoints are detected.

 .. |keypoint_scores_def| replace:: A NumPy array of shape :math:`(N, K, 1)`
    containing the confidence scores of detected poses where :math:`N` is the